-EHNAC often receives questions from candidates for accreditation about how EHNAC works to protect their confidential and proprietary information.
-EHNAC has a long-standing policy regarding application confidentiality, as outlined below.
+DirectTrust often receives questions from applicants regarding accreditation and the protections that the organization has implemented to assure the security of their confidential and proprietary information.
+DirectTrust has a long-standing policy regarding the confidentiality of applicant information, as outlined below.

-- Each commissioner signs a confidentiality agreement with EHNAC intended to protect applicant information.
-EHNAC has never had a breach of confidentiality since our inception in 1995.
-As required by the confidentiality agreement, commissioners must destroy any materials in their possession after an accreditation is completed.
+- Commissioners: EHNAC Commissioners review the final reports issued by EHNAC Site Reviewers, but do not have direct access to the information submitted by the applicants.
+Access to such information would only be provided based on specific questions raised regarding a final report, and that access would be granted for a temporary period with oversight by DirectTrust management.
+Each commissioner must sign a confidentiality agreement with EHNAC as a condition of their participation on the commission.
+EHNAC has never experienced a breach of confidentiality since its inception in 1995.
+As required by the confidentiality agreement, commissioners destroy any materials in their possession after an accreditation is completed.
 EHNAC maintains in a secure manner a single copy of the documentation and report for its historical records.

-- EHNAC has developed a Mutual Non-Disclosure Agreement (NDA) that we use with accreditation candidates when requested to insure appropriate protection of Protected Health Information (PHI).
-We take the issue of confidentiality, as well as PHI, very seriously.
+- Non-Disclosure: EHNAC utilizes a Mutual Non-Disclosure Agreement (NDA) when requested to insure appropriate protection of submitted information.

-- EHNAC recognizes that applicants often have special sensitivities to submitting certain types of information (e.g., details of disaster recovery plans).
-We have been quite flexible with applicants who choose to retain particular documentation for verification only during our site reviews.
-Concerned applicants should address their concerns to Debra Hopkinson, EHNAC’s director of operations, who will coordinate an appropriate response from EHNAC.
+- Applicant Awareness: EHNAC recognizes that applicants often have concerns regarding submission of certain types of information (e.g., details of disaster recovery plans).
+We remain flexible with applicants who choose to retain documentation for verification to be reviewed only during our site reviews.

 Applicants with a significant concern that a site reviewer may view information that is confidential for competitive reasons should address their concerns to Susan Flynn, who will coordinate an appropriate response from DirectTrust.